vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 </script>
 ```

-If we then change the color property, our `onDataChanged` callback will get fired bringing us the next log:
+If we then change the color property, our `onDataChanged` callback will get fired, bringing us the next log:

 ```[html]
 <script>